streamlit/docs/content/deploy/community-cloud/manage-your-app/edit-your-app.md

 # Edit your app

 You can edit your app from any development environment of your choice.
-Community Cloud will monitor your repository and automatically copy any file changes you commit.
+Streamlit Community Cloud will monitor your repository and automatically copy any file changes you commit.
 You will immediately see commits reflected in your deployed app for most changes (such as edits to your app's Python files).

 Community Cloud also makes it easy to skip the work of setting up a development environment.
 With a few simple clicks, you can configure a development environment using GitHub Codespaces.